 Students will be required to achieve a passing grade of 65% in each of the Interior Design and COMM courses within the degree program.

-The program will be taught at the main Burnaby campus and some courses will be offered at BCIT’s Downtown campus.
+The program will be taught at the main Burnaby campus and some courses may be offered at BCIT’s Downtown campus.

 3700 Willingdon Avenue